ibm-cloud-docs/watsonxdata/querying-data-ai.md

 The MCP server enables conversational data access through the following workflow:

 1. You submit a natural language query to your agent.
-2. The agent interprets your request and selects the appropriate MCP tool.
+2. The agent interprets your request and determines the appropriate action.
+3. The agent communicates with the MCP server, which then forwards the request to your {{ site.data.keyword.wxdata }} instance.
-3. The MCP server executes the operation against your watsonx.data instance.
+4. The MCP server executes the operation against your {{ site.data.keyword.wxdata }} instance.
-4. Results are returned to the agent.
+5. {{site.data.keyword.lakehouse_short}} processes the request and returns results to the MCP server.
-5. The agent presents the results in a conversational format.
+6. The agent presents the results in a conversational format.